jumph-io/Jumph/README.md

 **General note**

 Jumph is currently being rewritten.
-Except updates soon.
+Expect updates soon.
 Click the watch button to keep track of this project.

 **Description**